gustavwilliam/cj11-mesmerizing-meteors/README.md

 2. **Install Requirements**:
    > - You can create a virtual environment by `python -m venv .venv`
-   > - Activate it by `.venv/bin/activate` then pursue the setup
+   > - Activate it by `source .venv/bin/activate` then pursue the setup

 Ensure you have `python` installed then install dependencies by `pip install -r requirements.txt`